 Vancouver Spring Events and Festivals

-The UBC Botanical Gardens has an impressive collection of magnolia trees.
-The white and pink blooms provide a splash of colour surrounded by Douglas fir trees and towering western red cedar.
-They are particularly striking in the David C. Lam Asian Garden.
+The UBC Botanical Gardens has an impressive collection of magnolia trees and their delicate white and pink blooms provide a beautiful splash of color when set against the surrounding Douglas fir trees and towering western red cedars.
+Tip: the blossoms in the David C. Lam Asian Garden are particularly striking.

 This is a walking tour and tickets are limited.
-Children are welcome but this is geared towards adults.
+While children are welcome, the walk is really geared towards adults.
 Find out more

 Location: UBC Botanical Garden, 6804 SW Marine Drive, Vancouver, B.C.